ricn/ricn.github.io/_posts/2013-07-26-simple-api-with-nginx-and-postgresql.markdown

 **Update:**

-_Many of you have been concered about SQL injection in this example.
+_Many of you have been concerned about SQL injection in this example.
 I was thinking about to add sql injection protection in the example but I chose not to to keep it simple.
 But when I think about it was a bad move.
 So I have updated the example to include protection against SQL injection._

 Sometimes it's overkill to use a web framework if you only need to develop a very simple REST API.
 It turns out that Nginx can be used to develop a full fledged REST API and PostgreSQL can easily be used for persistence.